jmquigley/gadgets/docs/lib/browser/Browser.md

 ## API
 #### Events
-- `onClip(uri: string, content: string, dom: any, history: List)` - When the user clicks the "clip" button this event is invoked.
+- `onClip(uri: string, content: string, dom: any, history: List<string>)` -
+When the user clicks the "clip" button this event is invoked.
 It is given the current URI, the text of the page, the parsed dom for the page (if useparser is given) and the current link history
-- `onOpen(uri: string, history: List)` - When a page is opened in the browser this callback is invoked with the name of the URI that was opened.
+- `onOpen(uri: string, history: List<string>)` - When a page is opened in the
+browser this callback is invoked with the name of the URI that was opened.

 #### Styles
 - `ui-browser` - placed on the root `<div>` of the control.
 This wraps the toolbar